mshortcodes/mini-projects/README.md

 <img src='./public/readme-images/flashcards-answer.png' alt='memory card game' />

 I was trying to think of a last project to include, and just randomly thought of flashcards so I went for it.
 I used an array of objects to store the cards.
 The questions and answers are toggled with a boolean.
 One of the challenges was cycling through ten elements/cards and not ever 'ending' the set.
-I had to rely on ChatGPT for helping me with the formulas:
+This was similar to the cipher puzzle and having the shifted index start over after reaching the end of the alphabet.
+I ran into a problem of the component disappearing when cycling backwards, so I relied on ChatGPT to help me alter the formula.

 ```js
 return (previous + 1) % flashcards.length;